dag7dev/awesome-anbernic/README.md

 - Change battery low icon
   - Replace `battery_low.bmp.gz` in MISC.

+- [353] While playing NDS games, touch screen doesn't work, what should I do? / NDS touch screen doesn't work / not working touch screen
+  - Currently, there is no known way to solve this issue.
+Best thing you can do is either check out the "one screen playable" games or use Drastic NDS Emulator on Android.
+However there exist [unconfirmed rumors on ArkOS / JELOS](https://www.reddit.com/r/RG353V/comments/ydsa36/how_to_make_the_touch_screen_work_for_nds/itty31g/) about being able to make it working on those OSes.

 - [JELOS] Where gamelist.xml of custom game collections are saved in JELOS?
   - `/storage/.emulationstation/collections/`
   - Samba share path: `\config\emulationstation\collections`

 - [Adam CFW] [NES color palette] I was playing a game on the NES emulator and noticed I hit some button combo accidentally and it changed the color display.
 Any idea how to change it back to normal?
   - L2+dpad left/right will allow you to scroll through all the color pallete options.
 There are actually some really cool options here. [(source)](https://www.reddit.com/r/RG350/comments/11j7oyd/adam_image_nes_color_display/)